wombat9000/mboyz-webapp/readme.md

 ```kotlin
 	`when`(auth0Mock.buildAuthorizeUrl(any(), any())).thenReturn("someUrl")
 ```
-I would have to change the method arguments to be nullables, which is undesirable:
+I would have to change the method arguments to be nullables, which defeats the purpose of having non-nullables in the first place:
 ```kotlin
 	fun buildAuthorizeUrl(req: HttpServletRequest?, redirectUri: String?): String {
 		return auth0.buildAuthorizeUrl(req, redirectUri).build()